 Exports In 2019 the top exporters of Cars were Germany ($145B), Japan ($103B), United States ($56.9B), Mexico ($53.1B), and Canada ($40.9B).

 Imports In 2019 the top importers of Cars were United States ($178B), Germany ($75B), United Kingdom ($47.3B), China ($43.1B), and France ($39.5B).

-Tariffs: In 2018 the average tariff for Cars was 22.8%, been the 77 lowest tariff using the HS4 product classification.
+Tariffs In 2018 the average tariff for Cars was 22.8%, making it the 77th lowest tariff using the HS4 product classification.

 The countries with the highest import tariffs for Cars are Maldives (111%), India (106%), Iran (90%), Thailand (71%), and Pakistan (70.7%).
 The countries with the lowest tariffs are Mauritius (0%), Hong Kong (0%), Japan (0%), Singapore (0%), and Switzerland (0%).

-Ranking: Cars ranks 249th in the Product Complexity Index (PCI).
+Ranking Cars ranks 203rd in the Product Complexity Index (PCI).